Can Internet Relationships Work

 Can Internet relationships work?
 This is the big question for everyone involved in online dating.
 While there are some disadvantages to Internet relationships, there are some good things as well.

-Can Internet Relationships Work?
+Can Online Relationships Work?

 How to Make Internet Relationships Work

-There are a few things that couples can do to help their Internet relationships succeed.
+There are a few things that couples can do to help their internet relationships succeed.

 Communication

 All relationships need communication in order to last.
 This is especially true for Internet relationships.
-In fact, communication is all that some Internet couples have since they are unable to spend time together in-person like traditional couples.
+In fact, communication is all that some internet couples have, since they are unable to spend time together in-person like traditional couples.

 The great thing about this, however, is that the couple will quickly determine if they enjoy talking together.
 On a normal date, you may be blind to the lack of intellectual and emotional compatibility if you are physically attracted to your partner.
 When all you can do with each other is talk, you’ll know for certain if the two of you share a connection.

 This creates a communication and emotional base to the relationship that can be lacking from traditional relationships.
-If the two of you transition from Internet to in-person couple, you’ll have the potential to be a very emotionally connected couple.
+If the two of you transition from internet to in-person couple, you'll have the potential to be a very emotionally connected couple.

 Use the Phone

-Since Internet couples often start communicating by e-mail and instant messages, there is a tendency to continue relying on these communication methods.
-Writing to each other has its place, but you’ll enjoy the relationship more if you use the phone as well.
-Hearing each other’s voice just can’t be replaced by typing emoticons.
+Since internet couples often start communicating by e-mail and instant messages, there is a tendency to continue relying on these communication methods.
+Writing to each other has its place, but you'll enjoy the relationship more if you use the phone as well.
+Hearing each other's voice just can't be replaced by typing emoticons.

-To avoid long distance phone bills or to save your wireless minutes, consider using Internet voice technologies.
+To avoid long distance phone bills or to save your wireless minutes, consider using internet voice technologies.
 Services such as Vonage or Skype allow you to talk over the Internet using your high-speed connection.
 You can talk for hours without having to worry about the bill.

 Meet in Person

 While the phone is an improvement over e-mail and instant messaging, nothing can match spending time together in person.
-If you haven’t met each other yet, begin making plans to do so.
-Some couples don’t consider their relationship official until they verify in-person chemistry.
-Chances are the chemistry you have on the Internet and over the phone will continue when you meet, but you can’t be absolutely sure until you are standing next to each other.
+If you haven't met each other yet, begin making plans to do so.
+Some couples don't consider their relationship official until they verify in-person chemistry.
+Chances are the chemistry you have on the internet and over the phone will continue when you meet, but you can't be absolutely sure until you are standing next to each other.

 After you meet for the first time, begin making plans for a second visit, if the first meeting went well.
 The time between visits can be hard to endure, especially if you are in love.
 However, having an upcoming date on the calendar will give you something tangible to hold onto and look forward to in-between visits.